Space: a second planet similar to Earth could exist in the solar system, according to several scientists

 2023-09-25 19:34:52

-An existence that could revolutionize theories on the formation of the solar system.
+An existence that might revolutionize theories on the formation of the solar system.
 According to several researchers, authors of a scientific article published in The Astronomical Journalthe existence of a ninth planet, similar in size to Earth, in the outer solar system is strongly suggested.

 The space scientists’ article focuses on the Kuiper Belt, a disk-shaped region beyond the orbit of Neptune in the outer solar system, in which some dwarf planets are found, including the most famous of them: Pluto.